btarg/requiem-vault/GM/First Session/Club/Celebration.md

 In the wake of the [[Blue Flame]]'s destruction, you have been invited to the unofficial celebration by the Captain and their fellow mercs, who are eager to toast your success.
-The atmosphere is electric, and for a moment, it seems like they can finally relax.
-The celebratory party is being held at a popular underground club, a vibrant and chaotic space packed with people.
+The party is being held at a popular underground club - The Lux Aeterna: a vibrant and chaotic space, increasingly packed with people.
+Mere hours after your victory, the atmosphere is electric, and for a moment, it seems like they can finally relax.

 ### Outside